Beat Insomnia Naturally

 Poor sleeping habits and insomnia pose a very serious threat to one`s health.
 These health consequences include elevated cortisol and reduced human growth hormone (HGH).
 Cortisol induces elevated insulin and fat storage (3, 4).

 Over time, insulin resistant diabetes and obesity are common.
 Elevated cortisol & lowered HGH levels create an inflammatory cascade that wears down joints, tissues, and organs.
+This can also act like a vicious cycle that causes more sleep problems and makes it harder to beat insomnia.

 Chronic Insomnia Accelerates Aging: